mpg-age-bioinformatics/jawm/README.md

 jawm my_first_wf.py -p ./yaml/docker.yaml
 ```

-Check out the contents of
+To see how jawm works check out the contents of
 ```
 my_first_wf.py
 ```
-to see how jawm works.

 The workflow you just generated is based on [jawm_demo](https://github.com/mpg-age-bioinformatics/jawm_demo).
 Check it out for more examples on how to create workflows with jawm.